OMF Geometry · Issue № 01

 I think it is important to show people how their body could look, but not many people would pick a "wanna-do" bodysuit, so the journey starts from a conversation where we both put our ideas on the table.
 The right artist has to find the right person and vice versa.
 The design evolves between sessions, you can see where or if the balance needs to shift.

 Q.04Technique & Ornament — Do you freehand the ornamental elements, or does software play a role?
-How do you balance precision with the organic nature of the body?

 I love to be as efficient as possible.
 Where stencil doesn't work, I draw freehand.
 I tend to sketch on the body to get a rough idea of how things could flow.
 When I figure out the real proportions, I sketch on the iPad.
 I keep in mind the big picture and play with different placements.
 I don't like to create a "signature composition" and love to get a lot of input from my clientele.
 They have to carry the work BEFORE my portfolio.